 Brainstorm with your team the different steps that must take place for your brand‘s content to launch successfully.
 These steps will vary depending on the kind of content you’re creating.

-For example, the process to craft and launch a blog post may look like:
+For example, the process to craft and publish a blog post may look something like this:

 - Strategizing